Lightning-AI/lightning-Habana/docs/source/intermediate.rst

 Lightning supports fp8 inference using HPUPrecisionPlugin, :class:`~lightning_habana.pytorch.plugins.precision.HPUPrecisionPlugin`. fp8 inference is only available on Gaudi2 and above.

-`Habana Quantization Toolkit` (HQT) is required to run fp8 inference.
+`Intel Neural Compressor` (INC) is required to run fp8 inference.

 .. code-block:: bash

-    python -um pip install habana-quantization-toolkit
+    python -um pip install neural-compressor

 **Measurement and Quantization mechanisms**

 Inference in fp8 is a two step process.

 1. Measurement mode: This step injects PyTorch measurement hooks to the model.
-Model is run on a portion of the dataset, and these measurement hooks measure the data statistics (e.g. max abs) and outputs them into a file specified by the json.
+Model is run on a portion of the dataset, and these measurement hooks measure the data statistics (e.g. max abs) and outputs them at the filepath specified by json.

-2. Quantization mode: This is achieved by replacing modules with quantized modules implemented in HQT that quantize and dequantize the tensors.
+2. Quantization mode: This is achieved by replacing modules with quantized modules implemented in INC that quantize and dequantize the tensors.
 It includes multiple steps, viz:

    * Loading the measurements file.
    * Calculating the scale of each tensor from its measurement.